Asking the right medical assistant interview questions

-The first step is to list the daily tasks that your medical assistant will perform and delve into each of those tasks, says Judy Whelehan, area director of Adecco Medical & Science, Melville, New York.
+The first step of the process is to list the daily tasks that your medical assistant will perform and delve into each of those tasks, says Judy Whelehan, area director of Adecco Medical & Science.
+Using that list of tasks and necessary hard skills, you can create your first set of medical assistant interview questions, which might include some of the following:

 - Are you a certified medical assistant?

-- What experience do you have with Medent (or other electronic medical records software)?
+- What experience do you have with electronic medical records software?
 What have you used that software to do?

 - What other software are you proficient with?